When you need to analyze data across multiple tables, use data modeling to join them into a unified model for reporting and analysis.

 Placeholder

-Placeholders let you dynamically pass parameters to SQL, calculated fields, and charts.
-They support multiple types, including value, expression, tag, system, condition, and acceleration.
-Combined with query controls, they enable interactive analysis such as data filtering, metric switching, and reference line adjustments.
+Placeholders let you pass parameters dynamically to SQL queries, calculated fields, and charts.
+Supported types include value, expression, tag, system, condition, and acceleration.
+Combined with query controls, they enable interactive analysis — data filtering, metric switching, and reference line adjustments.
 Acceleration placeholders also improve extraction performance for large datasets and increase report flexibility and responsiveness.
-For more information, see Placeholder.
+For more information, see Placeholders.

 HINT statement

-For large data volumes or complex queries, you can configure a HINT statement in your dataset to ensure efficient data retrieval.
-A correctly used HINT statement improves query performance, reduces response times, and optimizes resource use.
+For large datasets or complex queries, add a HINT statement to your dataset to guide the query engine toward more efficient execution — reducing response times and optimizing resource use.
 For more information, see HINT statement.

 After building the model, click Done, Start Data Processing to open the data processing interface.
 For more information, see Data processing.